teamicaal/theconservatoryrenovators/README.md

 yarn
 ```

-Once this is done, you just need to set up a local database and run `yarn start` in the theme directory.
+Once this is done, you just need to set up a local database and run `yarn dev` in the theme directory.

 ## Manual Installation